 Owners will be required to install water holding tanks.
 Treated water is readily available from the Village of Elbow by local suppliers on a fee for service basis.

-For drilling a new well, you need to apply for a Permit to Conduct Ground Water Investigation to the Water Security Agency.
+For drilling a new well, you need to apply for a Permit to Conduct Ground Water Investigation from the Water Security Agency.

-Sunset Beach property owners will be considered residents in the RM of Loreburn and therefore are allowed access and use of the solid waste transfer site in the municipality.
+Sunset Beach property owners are considered residents of the RM of Loreburn and therefore are allowed access and use of the solid waste transfer site in the municipality.